C.R.E.A.M. should separate Critical Proposals from Light Proposals, and create a Committee that handles decision making for Light Proposals.

 Each parameter - Collateral Cap, Collateral Factor, and Reserve Factor - requires a minimum of three positive votes, in order to be listed.
 Nominees can also make proposals on new assets to list, and should discuss asset listing related community proposals in the forum.

 Minimum proposal length is 24 hours and maximum is set to 5 days.

 Nominees election period would last 7 days, and would be renewed every 3 months.
 Existing Nominees from the current Listing Committee Epoch can remain on the Committee but will still be able to be voted out via people changing their votes in the poll.

 In case of emergency, token holders can vote out a Nominee if the decisions made are not considered as aligned with the interests of C.R.E.A.M.
 Finance.
 The number of seats can be modified via an Improvements Proposal.

 The C.R.E.A.M.
 DAO has a veto power and can require a revote at its discretion, but this should happen only in emergency situations - the processes should all be optimized to minimize this potential occurrence.

-Assets listing, Interest Rates, Reserve Factors and Collateral Factors are strategic parameters to ensure the longevity of the protocol.
+Assets listing, Collateral Cap, Reserve Factors and Collateral Factors are strategic parameters to ensure the longevity of the protocol.
 Such changes are highly related to downside risk of the whole protocol.